Frequently Asked Questions

 - We want to see you succeed.
 Counselors are available for you, every step of the way.
 If you are struggling with coursework or need to talk about your educational plan, please reach out to us!

-- Counseling services are available online via Zoom.
-Appointments for general counseling can be made online through MVC's Counseling ESARS Online Appointment System.
+- Counseling services are offered through your school's engagement center.
+Appointments for counseling can be made online and all engagement centers offer limited drop-in hours.
 Appointments for specialized student support services counseling, unless an online appointment site is listed, should be made via email.

 How can I complete New Student Orientation online?

-- Students needing to complete the online orientation can do so by visiting this link (This meets the "O" requirement for student matriculation): Launch MVC's Online Orientation
+- Students needing to complete the online orientation can do so by visiting this link (This meets the orientation requirement for student matriculation): Launch MVC's Online Orientation.

 How can new students find out their math and English placement?

-- Most Financial Aid forms and tasks can be completed online.
-See mobile financial aid for more information.
+- Most financial aid forms and tasks can be completed online.
 Else, you can send Student Financial Services (SFS) an email at email@example.com or visit the online resources page.

 - With mobile financial aid, you're able to: